-The recipe for Honey Dough Slices may also please a Canadian lady who has recently asked about a cake her Slovak mum used to make for festive days that sounded similar to our Medové rezy.
+The recipe for Honey Dough Slices may also please a Canadian lady who has recently asked about a cake her Slovak mum used to make for festive days, and which sounded similar to our Medové rezy.

-The honey dough layers need to rest overnight before applying the buttercream filling, and they have to stand for a few hours afterwards to absorb the moisture and all the flavours.
-To bake honey dough layers, you will need at least two baking sheets of the same size.
+The honey dough sheets need to rest overnight before applying the buttercream filling, and they have to stand for a few hours afterwards to absorb the moisture and all the flavours.
+To bake honey dough sheets, you will need at least two baking sheets of the same size.
 Mine are 38x28cm≅15x11in, but you can use smaller ones and your cake will be higher.
-You bake the honey dough layers on the back of the baking sheets, as it is easier to slide them off after baking.
+You bake the honey dough sheets on the back of the baking sheets, as it is easier to slide them off after baking.

 Honey Dough Slices